mlanza/ai-literacy/201/12-cloning-yourself.md

 > Cloning is cumulative.

 You’re not just adjusting responses—you’re **building a system of thought** the model can carry forward.

+> Not sure if something’s worth saving?
+Here’s a test:
+> *If it made this task easier—and you wish you’d had it earlier—it’s probably a good artifact.*

 ---